-- He needs to pick up a plan from a certain carrier and order it.
+- Picks up a plan from a certain carrier and order it.

 - The carrier sends a QR code instead of her visiting them in place to get the SIM.

-- He scans the code and activates the plan.
+- Scans the code and activates the plan.

 - The carrier sends the SIM profile (the same data stored in the physical SIM) into an eSIM slot on her phone.